linoush/DM_Velocity_Distribution/README.md

 #### Note:
 (October 30, 2018)
 A change to the relative contributions of the substructure and the virialized component has been updated in the f(v) total.
 In arXiv:1810.XXXXX (Necib, Lisanti, Garrisson-Kimmel et al. 2018) we show how to obtain the contribution of mergers relative to the virialized component.
-This will include an error band.
+This includes an error band.
 The result is as follows:

 f_total(v) = c_halo f_halo(v) +   c_subs f_subs (v),